ttibensky/nestjs-ddd-rest-api-rpg/README.md

 - error handling (e.g. mongoose connection failures, more validations)
 - separate seeded MongoDB schema / [in-memory MongoDB server](https://www.npmjs.com/package/mongodb-memory-server) for tests
   - we don't want to modify the development data and create clutter by running the tests multiple times
+- character list pagination
+- character creation name uniqueness checking
+- validate whether the characters are alive when creating new battle

 ### Nice-to-haves